Rajan-007/StakeURTicket/README.md

 ## Problem Statement:

-In the current landscape of traditional concert ticketing, there exist several pain points that hinder the optimal experience for both artists and fans.
+In the current landscape of traditional concert ticketing, there exist several Challenges
 ## Current Challenges in Concert Ticketing:

 1. **Generic Tickets, Lost Ownership:**